 Bio-Pur® is a plant-based memory foam, more breathable and responsive than traditional memory foam.
 When you sleep on Bio-Pur®, there’s less risk of waking up with night sweats.

 The Affinity transition foam incorporates HIVE® technology.
 In this special zoned support system, the areas under the head, back, and legs feel firmer, while areas under the shoulders and hips feel softer.
 This gives your body pressure relief, so you wake up with less aches and pains.

 Bio-Core® is a long-lasting foam base designed to distribute weight across the surface.
 This way, wear and tear doesn’t happen as quickly, and you’re less likely to experience sagging.

 You can try out the Amerisleep AS3 for 100 nights.
-If you don’t like the mattress, you can return or exchange for a different model.
+If you don’t like the mattress after thoroughly trying it out, you can return it for a refund.
 The AS3 is also backed by a 20-year warranty—one of the best in the mattress industry.

 - Eco-friendly, plant-based memory foam

 - HIVE® technology for even support and enhanced pressure relief